The Best Places to Experience Southeast Asian Cuisine in Minneapolis

 Apoy

 If you are flush for Filipino restaurants in your city, you probably are not from Minneapolis.
-With very few other places to try Pinoy cuisine anywhere in Minnesota, Apoy has recently opened to gangbusters business in South Minneapolis.
+With very few other places to try Pinoy cuisine anywhere in Minnesota, Apoy has opened to gangbusters business in South Minneapolis.

 This elaborate cooking is as difficult to wrangle as the alluring, signature adobo marinades that are a sure marker you’ve arrived in the right place.
 Thanks to the archipelago’s geographical situation near Vietnam, Taiwan, and Indonesia, as well as a long colonization by Spain make this food impossible to describe in paragraph.